 On 31st January 1958 all the arrangement were starting to be made and the papers were put in for them to start their journey.
-Although a little sad, they couldn't wait to come and join my Nonno Aurelio in Australia.
+Although a little sad, they couldn't wait to come and join my Nonno Aurelio who was already in Australia.
 It snowed a lot in Mum's hometown and sometimes just walking to school in the morning was a challenge.
 Mum told me that in 1956 when Nonno left it snowed so much and that no one could leave their homes.
-Essentials like food and water had to be dropped in by small planes.
+Essentials like food and water had to be dropped to them by small planes.

 It was Christmas Eve in 1958 that they boarded the ship the 'Flaminia' from the Naples dock.
 It was a cold and eerie night and there were many tears on the ship.
 They were all sad to be leaving their home in Cosenza to an unknown town and Country.